notrobintaylor/fx_llll/README.md

 - **Send A/B routing** may not produce audible output depending on the host script's audio routing.
 This is a limitation of the fx mod framework's send bus architecture, not an fx_llll bug.
 Use insert mode for reliable operation.
 - **Insert dry/wet** behavior depends on the fx mod framework's replacer synth.
 At extreme settings, the crossfade may not behave as expected.
 - **Filter CPU at 48 dB:** The bandpass at 48 dB runs four cascaded RLPF + RHPF stages.
-Combined with the feedback filter, this is the most CPU-intensive configuration.
+This is the most CPU-intensive configuration.
 If CPU is tight, use 6 or 12 dB.
 - **Crossfeed + high feedback** can produce rapid, loud self-oscillation that the tanh limiter catches but doesn't silence.
 This is by design, but it can surprise you.

 ---